imsahapritam/PritamSaha_SalesExecutive/README.md

+# Pritam Saha_Sales Executive
-# PritamSaha_SalesExecutive Statement of purpose
+# Statement of Purpose

 I am a versatile Support Coordinator, blending the realms of adept Data Analysis and seasoned Customer Service expertise.
 Proficient in handling customer inquiries via phone calls and the service cloud platform, I excel in resolving issues by clarifying complaints and skillfully determining their underlying causes.
 A master of perspective, I craft compelling solutions that bridge differing viewpoints. 💞️